stellaGK/stella/README.md

 ### Bug fixes

-- September 2024: Unmasked the omega data in the NetCDF file (H. Thienpondt).
+- September 2024: Fixed masking of the `omega` data in the NetCDF output (H. Thienpondt).
+- December 2025: Fixed an integer-overflow bug in the MPI shared-memory implementation for the response matrix.
+The shared-window size and associated pointers were previously defined using 32-bit integers, limiting the usable shared memory to approximately 8–9 GB and leading to segmentation faults for larger problems.
+Redefining these quantities as 64-bit integers removes this limitation and allows response matrices of at least ~30 GB to be handled reliably (H. Thienpondt).